The Experience that is Joe Rogan

-“Joe Rogan: this guy has some manly range: comedian, ring commentator.
+“Joe Rogan—this guy has some manly range: comedian, ring commentator.
 He’s a black belt’s black belt.
 But Rogan’s gift to the world is The Joe Rogan Experience—an experience that is showing the way forward to a shared, sane lane.
 Come back after checking out this spinning, back kick.”

 “It’s fair to say that I like him—and looking at the success of his podcast, The Joe Rogan Experience—my experience is not out of the ordinary.
 One might even call it mainstream.”

 I was inspired to launch Planned Man because Joe’s success and the success of others showed that there was a market of men—already with their heads screwed on straight—ready to recognize and respond to a voice like this.
-I spent countless hours watching, enjoying and taking notes.
-My ambition was to go through the JRE archives and mine it for Planned Man riches and keep an updated commentary of what he is saying week to week.
+I spent countless hours watching, enjoying, and taking notes.
+My ambition was to go through the JRE archives to mine it for Planned Man riches and keep an updated commentary of what he is saying week to week.
 It has not materialized because doing it is wicked hard.
 Just listening to his podcast is like committing to a few rounds of golf a week—let alone the cutting of the clips and the brilliant summary commentary that would be needed to layer on it.
 Sorry, Joe.
 (Eventually, we’ll get a guy to make covering the JRE his beat.)

-Until then, I committed myself to think through what so good about Joe.
+Until then, I committed myself to think through what is so good about Joe.
 So think of this as “Episode One: Guy Shepherd Experiencing the Joe Rogan Experience.”

 Think of this as “Episode One: Guy Shepherd Experiencing the Joe Rogan Experience.”

-I thought it would be good to get a baseline of what critics thought of the JRE, so I went to Google and typed “Joe Rogan”.
+I thought it would be good to get a baseline of what critics thought of the JRE, so I went to Google and typed “Joe Rogan.”
 Near the top was this article from The Atlantic, under the headline, “Why is Joe Rogan So Popular?”
 The answer’s in the deck: “He understands men in America better than most people do.
 The rest of the country should start paying attention.”